Skip to content

 • 🪦 The Crypt (~/.local/share/lychd): The persistent storage.

-• Note: The Scribe will inspect your filesystem.
-If Btrfs is not detected, it will automatically forge a Loopback Mirror to support Autopoiesis.
+The Scribe inspects the filesystem.
+If Btrfs is not detected, it automatically forges a Loopback Mirror to support Autopoiesis.

 • Set your model_root in lychd.toml.